gibsonberg/dnd-bleakburgh/Characters/Player Characters/Haralamb Carcosa/CONCEPT Rasputin Planning.md

 	- Really fitting to Rasputin type
 	- Opens up proficiency from other sources
 	- Can maybe just use those other sources
-- Book of Ancient Secrets (req: Pact of the Tome)
-	- Access to addl. spells as rituals
-	- Apparently can basically be used to replace several other invocations?
-Beast Speech, Eyes of the Rune Keeper, etc.
 - Devil's Sight
 	- See in darkness.
 	- Can use magical darkness (Darkness spell, etc.) to get advantage on people